The Complete Guide to Google Business Profile: How to Set Up, Optimize, and Dominate Local Search in 2025

 Keyword Stuffing Your Business Name

-Adding "Best Kansas City Emergency Plumber" to your actual business name violates guidelines and can get your profile suspended.
+Adding "Best Kansas City Emergency Plumber" to your actual business name violates Google's guidelines and can result in your profile getting suspended.

 Inconsistent NAP Information